justinhaef/py_webex_call_recordings/README.md

 > * Note: These tokens are valid for 12 hours.
 For long-term automation, you should eventually create a "Service App" or "Integration" in the My Webex Apps section.

+### Calabrio Tenant Setup
+For the API to function, ensure the following is configured in your Calabrio instance:
+1. **Enable Legacy API Access:** Navigate to `System Configuration` and ensure "Enable Local Web Service" is checked.
+2. **Permissions:** The API user must have the "API Access" function enabled within their assigned Role.

 ## 📝 Set up the .env file:
 Create a file named .env in your project root and paste your token: